insurance dispute arbitration in Red Creek, New York 13143

 Timeline & Background

 After submitting her claim in late November 2022, Lakeshore Mutual promptly dispatched an adjuster but delivered a settlement offer of only $29,300 by January 5, 2023.
-The company contended that much of the damage was due to “long-term neglect and insufficient maintenance,” citing older plumbing and minor pre-existing moisture issues noted in their inspection.
+The company contended that much of the damage was due to long-term neglect and insufficient maintenance,” citing older plumbing and minor pre-existing moisture issues noted in their inspection.

 The Arbitration Filing

 Disagreeing vehemently with the underpayment, Sarah refused to accept the offer and, after months of unsuccessful negotiations, filed for arbitration in May 2023 under the New York State Dispute Resolution Program.
-Her attorney, Mark Stanton, argued that the insurer’s lowball offer ignored the sudden, accidental nature of the pipe burst.
+Her attorney, the claimant, argued that the insurer’s lowball offer ignored the sudden, accidental nature of the pipe burst.
 They submitted professional repair estimates, invoices, and photos documenting the bakery’s upkeep and compliance with safety codes.

 The Arbitration Proceedings

 The arbitration hearing took place over two days in August 2023 at the Oswego County Arbitration Center.
-Arbitrator Melissa Harding, an experienced mediator specializing in insurance disputes, presided.
+Arbitrator the claimant, an experienced mediator specializing in insurance disputes, presided.
 On the first day, records from both parties were reviewed meticulously.
 Lakeshore Mutual’s expert witness, a plumbing engineer, testified that water damage was aggravated by pre-existing conditions, while Sarah’s restoration contractor emphasized the immediacy and severity of the flooding event.

 Sarah testified about the bakery, a family legacy, and the emotional and financial strain caused by the partial payout which delayed reopening plans.
 Lakeshore Mutual’s representative maintained that their offer was fair given policy terms and exclusions.